Skip to nav Skip to content

 • Increased susceptibility to feeling cold

-In the early stages of cutaneous T-cell lymphoma, the symptoms can be similar to eczema, psoriasis and other benign skin conditions.
+The symptoms of early-stage cutaneous T-cell lymphoma can be similar to those of eczema, psoriasis and other benign skin conditions.
 An accurate diagnosis typically requires blood testing and one or more skin biopsies.

 • Skin-directed therapies:

-• Topicals – Creams, lotions, ointments and/or gels are administered to destroy cancer cells.
+• Topicals – Creams, lotions, ointments or gels can be applied to the affected skin.

-• Phototherapy – Types of ultraviolet light are used to destroy cancer cells.
+• Phototherapy – Ultraviolet light can be used to destroy lymphoma cells in the skin.

-• Radiation therapy – High-energy beams of radiation are used to destroy the body’s cancerous cells.
+• Radiation therapy – High-energy beams of radiation can be used to target and destroy cancerous cells.

-• Immunotherapy – Genetically modified cells or man-made antibodies are introduced to the body to help the patient’s immune system destroy cancer cells or slow their growth.
+• Immunotherapy – Genetically modified cells or man-made antibodies can be introduced into the body to help the immune system identify and attack cancerous cells or inhibit their growth.

-• Stem cell transplantation – Abnormal cells in the blood and bone marrow are replaced with healthy new stem cells.
+• Bone marrow transplantation – Abnormal cells in the blood and bone marrow can be replaced with healthy new cells.

 References